kanishka-linux/kawaii-player/README.md

 **About Playlist Support:** Web Interface allows creation and manipulation of playlists.
 In firefox, users will get right click context menu using which they can add and remove playlist entries.
 In Chromium, users have to use drag and drop feature to drop entries to custom place.
 If playlist is very long, then drag and drop feature can be cumbersome.
 In such case user should drop entries on '**Top**' label, which will appear over lower right corner.
 By clicking on '**Top**' label users can directly go to top of page, but it can also be used as dropping place for custom playlist entries.

+**Get M3U:** User can click on the *'Get M3U'* button to generate universal playlist in M3U format, which can be played on any device and on most of the popular clients that support http streaming.
+User can save the playlist or can directly open it with their favourite media player application.
+If Firefox is directly playing the playlist, then it might be due to some external web plugin.
+For example, during installation of vlc, it can also install web plugin for firefox.
+Users need to disable such plugin to get the playlist, or they can simply open the url **without '.htm' extension** from within the vlc itself, if 'https' and cookie are not enabled. vlc can easily deal with basic username and password based authentication.

 **About Subtitle Support:** It requires installation of ffmpeg on the server. ffmpeg is required for extracting and converting subtiles to WebVTT format which can be displayed in the browser.
 Server will first scan for subtitles in the video folder.
 If it does not find subtitle there then it will try to extract subtitle from the video itself if it's in mkv format.
 Subtitles support can be switched on by using command 'sub:on' or 'sub:reload'.
-Subtitles will be displayed as captions and won't be embedded into streaming video.
+Subtitles will be displayed as captions and won't be embedded into streaming video using transcodin, hence this method won't put strain on the server.
 In case of streaming mkv files, **Chromium** can play most of them well without subtitle; hence in such cases users can switch on subtitle support. **Firefox** does not support playing mkv files, hence switching on subtitle on it will be useful only for HTML5 compatible video formats.

 ## Remote Control